1. General notes and compulsory information

 Right to data transfer (article 20 DS-GVO):

 The right to data portability makes it possible for you to acquire the data about yourself that you made available to us in the format specified in article 20 DS-GVO and to have it transferred by us.
+If you should demand the direct transfer of the data to another controller, this will be done only if it is technically feasible.
 Data excluded from this issuance are those that we acquire ourselves (processing results).

 Right to objection against processing based on article 6 paragraph 1 sentence 1 letter e or f DS-GVO (article 21 DS-GVO):